lemanhtien/MTSlideToOpen/README.md

   slide.thumnailImageView.image = ic_arrow
 ```

+## SwiftUI version

+I built another version using SwiftUI.
+You can check it here [MTSlideToOpen-SwiftUI](https://github.com/lemanhtien/MTSlideToOpen-SwiftUI).

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details